Scottish Highlands Volunteer Trip

 Project Activities | Itinerary | Price | Trip Reviews | Prior Trip Reports

 For the past 9,000 years humans inhabited and altered the Scottish highland landscape.
 Early hunters and gatherers left stone tools and evidence of campsites as they followed deer herds, while farming dates back to 4000 BC.
-Forests were cleared, non-native plants introduced, and livestock grazing altered vegetation and prevented native trees, shrubs and forbs from growing, resulting in significant loss of biodiversity.
+Forests were cleared, non-native plants introduced, and livestock grazing altered vegetation and prevented native trees, shrubs and wildflowers from growing, resulting in significant loss of biodiversity.

-Our first volunteer location will be in Loch (lake) Lomond and the Trossachs National Park, the stomping grounds of legendary Rob Roy MacGregor made famous, and fictional, by author Sir Walter Scott.
 The Park is a diverse region of lochs, glaciated valleys, forested slopes and sparsely vegetated ridges, featuring Ben Lomond, one of Scotland’s higher Munros (mountains over 3,000 feet).
 Beautiful Loch Lomond, the largest loch in Great Britain, is dotted with small islands.

 Next, we will travel north to the charming village of Killin, at the base of Ben Lawers National Nature Reserve, renowned for its very rare remnants of alpine plant communities.